finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Add identifiers for object card property data types
 - Rename current display property to displayName, and add display bool to indicate whether to display at all, and rename empty to displayValueEmpty
 - Add displayValueEmptyFirst property to put the empty enum value at the front of the list in the card search menu
-- Have # of stacks in the Deck Editor grow dynamically
+- Have # of stacks in the Deck Editor grow dynamically (remove deckMaxCount?)
 - Group cards in the Deck Editor with a number instead of stacking them
 - Add copy to clipboard buttons next to labels in the Card Viewer
 - Add copy button to Popups